 In 2009, East Harlem Preservation received a “New Yorkers for Better Neighborhoods” award from the Citizens Committee for New York City for our environmental awareness efforts.

 SUPPORT OUR WORK

-East Harlem Preservation, Inc. is a 501(c)(3) tax exempt organization (see our listing on the NYS Charities Database).
+East Harlem Preservation, Inc. is a 501(c)(3) tax exempt organization.
 Contributions are tax deductible to the fullest extent permitted by law.
-Donors can make a secure electronic contribution through NYCCharities.org.
+Donors can make a secure electronic contribution through PayPal.

-Feel free to email us if you’d prefer to make an in-kind gift or volunteer your talent, services, or time.
+Feel free to email us if you’d prefer to make an in-kind gift of one of the items on our Amazon.com technology “wish list” or to volunteer your talent, services, or time.
 Please also be sure to also keep us informed abut your own activities as we continue to promote the good work that we all do for our community!

 Unless otherwise indicated, all materials on this web site and its contents are the property of East Harlem Preservation, Inc. and are subject to copyright protection.
 The contents of this web site are intended for educational purposes only and may not be bought, sold or traded, and no part of this web site may be reproduced or transmitted in any form without prior written consent.
 Information obtained from external sources (including photos and materials reflected in direct and indirect links), does not constitute ownership or endorsement of any product, policy, or person.
 Photos from other sources and those which include celebrities and public or elected officials (whether or not identified) are posted for informational purposes only.
 Factual or typographical errors on this web site are wholly unintentional.
 Unaccredited material will be attributed (or removed) upon notice and request.
 Copyright © 2020.
 All rights reserved.